daveWid/soapbox/guide/soapbox/routes.md

-blog/category/{slug} | A list of posts that are tagged in the given category blog/{year}/{month}/{slug} | A single blog post blog/admin | An administration interface (_the admin route can be changed through configuration_)
+blog/category/{slug} | A list of posts that are tagged in the given category blog/{year}/{month}/{slug} | A single blog post blog/admin | An administration interface (_the admin route can be changed through configuration_) blog/feed | The RSS feed for the site